martgra/typescript_template/README.md

 make clean
 ```

-### Testing Workflow

-The `make test` command:

-1. Generates a project from the template in a temp directory
-2. Initializes git and installs dependencies
-3. Sets up git hooks
-4. Runs all quality checks (lint, format, tests, knip)
+The `make test` command generates a project, installs dependencies, and runs all quality checks (lint, format, build, and runtime test).
-5. Cleans up the temp directory

 ## 📁 Template Structure